Anesthesiology: United Kingdom

 In the United Kingdom, training is supervised by the Royal College of Anaesthetists.
-Following the completion of medical school training, doctors enter a two-year foundation program that consists of at least six, four-month rotations in various medical specialties.
-It is mandatory for all physicians to complete a minimum of three months of general medicine and general surgery training during this time.
-Following the foundation program, physicians compete for specialist training.
+Following the completion of medical school training (five to six years), doctors enter a two-year foundation program that consists of at least six four-month rotations in various medical specialties, including a minimum of three months each of general medicine and general surgery.
+Following the foundation program, physicians compete for a place on a specialist training programme, which currently runs for an indicative seven years, organised into three stages: Stage 1 (three years), Stage 2 (two years), and Stage 3 (two years).

-The training program in the United Kingdom currently consists of three years of core training and four years of higher training.
-Before the end of core training, all trainees must have passed the primary examination for the diploma of Fellowship of the Royal College of Anaesthetists (FRCA).
-Trainees wishing to hold dual accreditation in anaesthesia and intensive care medicine may enter anaesthesia training via the Acute Care Common Stem (ACCS) program which lasts four years and consists of experience in anaesthesia, emergency medicine, acute medicine and intensive care.
-Trainees in anaesthesia are called Specialty Registrars (StR) or Specialist Registrars (SpR).
+Trainees must pass the Primary Fellowship of the Royal College of Anaesthetists (FRCA) examination during the earlier stages of training and the Final FRCA examination during the later stages before being eligible to complete training.
+Trainees wishing to hold dual accreditation in anaesthesia and intensive care medicine may enter anaesthesia training via the Acute Care Common Stem (ACCS) programme, a four-year pathway consisting of experience in anaesthesia, emergency medicine, acute medicine, and intensive care medicine.
+Trainees in anaesthesia are called Specialty Registrars (StR).

-The Certificate of Completion of Training (CCT) in anaesthesia is divided into three levels: Basic, intermediate and advanced.
-During this time, physicians learn anaesthesia as applicable to all surgical specialties.
-The curriculum focuses on a modular format, with trainees primarily working in one special area during one module, for example: cardiac anaesthesia, neuroanaesthesia, ENT, maxillofacial, pain medicine, intensive care, and trauma.
-Traditionally (before the advent of the foundation program), trainees entered anaesthesia from other specialties, such as medicine or accidents and emergencies.
-Specialist training takes at least seven years.
-On completion of specialist training, physicians are awarded CCT and are eligible for entry on the GMC Specialist register and are also able to work as consultant anaesthetist.
-A new consultant in anaesthetics must have completed a minimum of 14 years of training (including: five to six years of medical school training, two years of foundation training, and seven years of anaesthesia training).
+The curriculum follows a modular, outcome-based format, with trainees gaining experience in special areas such as cardiac anaesthesia, neuroanaesthesia, paediatric anaesthesia, pain medicine, intensive care, and obstetric anaesthesia.
+On completion of training, physicians are awarded a Certificate of Completion of Training (CCT), are eligible for entry onto the General Medical Council (GMC) Specialist Register, and are able to work as a consultant anaesthetist.
+Combining medical school, foundation training, and specialist training, a new consultant in anaesthetics will typically have completed approximately 14 years of training in total.

-Those wishing for dual accreditation (in Intensive care and anaesthesia) are required to undergo approximately an additional year of training and also complete the fellowship of the Faculty of Intensive Care Medicine (FFICM).
-Pain specialists give the Fellowship of the Faculty of Pain Medicine of the Royal College of Anaesthetists (FFPMRCA) examination.
+Those wishing for dual accreditation in intensive care medicine and anaesthesia are required to undergo approximately one additional year of training and to also complete the Fellowship of the Faculty of Intensive Care Medicine (FFICM).
+Pain medicine specialists sit the Fellowship of the Faculty of Pain Medicine of the Royal College of Anaesthetists (FFPMRCA) examination.